 Dog Breeds for Autistic Children

-Researchers are working to understand the relationship between dog breeds and Autism, debilitating conditions for many children.
-The organization Autism Speaks released a list of dog breeds generally considered “good matches” for autistic children.
+Researchers are working to understand the relationship between dog breeds and Autism, a debilitating condition for many children.
+Autism Speaks released a list of dog breeds generally considered “good matches” for autistic children.
 They include: